 Finding a way to make journalism sustainable is tough enough these days.
 But finding how to support investigative journalism – which can be expensive, time consuming, and carry substantial risk – may be the media’s toughest challenge of all.

-As businesses, media organizations have responsibilities that are broadly similar to those of other companies.
+As businesses, media organisations have responsibilities that are broadly similar to those of other companies.
 The term ‘footprint’ is often used to reflect their economic, environmental and social impacts.
 What is particular to media organizations is that they can also be considered to have a ‘brainprint’: the impact and influence they have on society through their content.

 With freedom comes responsibility, and responsibility requires ethical decision-making.
-Media organizations that abide by ethical standards of disclosure will inevitably build trust and reputation, which are key success factors in a rapidly changing and challenging environment.
+Media organisations that abide by ethical standards of disclosure will inevitably build trust and reputation, which are key success factors in a rapidly changing and challenging environment.